1RandomDev/atorch-bw150-esphome/README.md

 > [!IMPORTANT]
 > Only the new variant can be upgraded, see [Pictures](images/atorch-dl24-new-variant.jpg) for comparison.

 The default firmware of the DL24 doesn't include WiFi support; therefore, we first need to flash the improved firmware of the BW150, which uses identical hardware.
-The script is based on the [Tuya MCU component](https://esphome.io/components/tuya/).

 The BW150 desktop app and firmware can be found [here](http://en.atorch.cn/NewsDetail.aspx?ID=84).
 After downloading the files, follow the firmware update instructions in the app.
 If the DL24 is not recognized, check if you have the new hardware variant.